dbt-labs/docs.getdbt.com/website/docs/docs/collaborate/git/import-a-project-by-git-url.md

 ---
-title: "Importing a project by git URL"
+title: "Import a project by git URL"
-id: "cloud-import-a-project-by-git-url"
+id: "import-a-project-by-git-url"
 ---

 In dbt Cloud, you can import a git repository from any valid git URL that points to a dbt project.
 There are a couple of important considerations to keep in mind when doing this: